 - Gorlin syndrome, also called basal cell nevus syndrome (PTCH gene)

 Certain types of brain tumors are specifically linked with these genetic conditions.
 For example, neurofibromatosis 1 is associated with about 15% of cases of pilocytic astrocytomas, the most common type of childhood glioma.

 Most genetic abnormalities that cause brain tumors are not inherited but occur as a result of environmental or other factors that affect genetic materials (DNA) in the cells.
 Researchers are studying various environmental factors (such as viruses, hormones, chemicals, and radiation) that may trigger the genetic disruptions that lead to brain tumors in susceptible individuals.
 They are also working to identify the specific genes that are affected by these environmental triggers.

 Primary malignant brain tumors account for about 2% of all cancers.
 However, brain and spinal cord tumors are the second most common type of cancer in children (after leukemia).

 In general, brain tumors are slightly more likely to occur in men than in women.
 Some specific types of brain tumors, such as meningiomas, are more common in women.

-The risk for primary brain tumors in Caucasians is higher, as much as double the risk for gliomas, than in people of other races.
+The risk for primary brain tumors, especially gliomas, is higher in whites than in people of other races.